rashtastic/r1/index.md

   <summary>PCA Primer</summary>
 <p>PCA is useful in situations where data is thought to operate in a lower-dimensional space than how it presents.</p>

-<p>It will be shown, for instance, that the <code>Books/Faculty</code> metric and the <code>Chapters/Faculty</code> metrics are highly correlated.
+<p>It will be shown, for instance, that the <code>Books/Faculty</code> and <code>Chapters/Faculty</code> metrics are highly correlated.
 In a PCA model, those two columns could be represented by a single column which is able to recover the original two columns with high accuracy.</p>

 <p>Given initial columns of data, PCA models are applied to estimate a desired number of output columns called the <code>rank</code> of the model.
 The lowest rank that is able to model the dataset is thought to be the underlying dimensionality of the data.
 Having a low-rank model also simplifies analysis and can mitigate issues like missingness and noise.</p>